Skip to Content

 Ready to make your own pizza using Trader Joe’s pizza dough?
 Let’s get into it.

-Step 2: Add the pizza dough to an airtight container and cover.
+Step 1: Transfer the pizza dough to an airtight container with a small amount of olive oil.

-Flip the pizza dough a few times in the container to make sure it is fully coated in the olive oil, then cover and let sit at room temperature for 4 hours.
+Flip the pizza dough a few times in the container to make sure it is fully coated in the olive oil, then cover and let sit at room temperature for 4 hours (minimum one hour, but four hours tends to work the best in my trials).

 Pro tip: If your house is cold, the dough will not rise as much.
-To ensure the pizza dough rises, you can let it sit in the oven with the pilot light on for 4 hours.
-I do this very often, and the oven with the light on gives just enough heat to activate the yeast without cooking the dough.
+To ensure the pizza dough rises, I like to place the pizza dough in the oven with the pilot light on.
+The oven with the light on gives just enough heat to activate the yeast without cooking the dough.

 The Trader Joe’s pizza dough instructions say to let it size for 20 minutes, but I don’t find that to be nearly long enough.